AdobeDocs/adobe-io-events/src/pages/guides/index.md

 You are responsible for ensuring that your server trusts Adobe I/O Events client certificates (that did not expire and were not revoked).
 To implement this, you will retrieve Adobe I/O Events latest public certificate using [Adobe Platform Certificate API](https://experienceleague.adobe.com/en/docs/experience-platform/data-governance/mtls-api/public-certificate-endpoint).

-Notes:
+**Notes**:
-* you will need to add the `AEP-Default-All-Users` API to your project in the `Adobe Developer Console` to access this Certificate endpoint, see the [Adobe Platform API authentication documentation](https://experienceleague.adobe.com/en/docs/experience-platform/landing/platform-apis/api-authentication).
+* you will need to add the `AEP-Default-All-Users` API to your project in the `Adobe Developer Console` to access this certificate endpoint, see the [Adobe Platform API authentication documentation](https://experienceleague.adobe.com/en/docs/experience-platform/landing/platform-apis/api-authentication).
 * Adobe I/O Events certificate is issued by a Certificate Authority (CA) :
   * it can be validated using the CA’s public key
   * if revoked, the certificate will be added to the Certificate Revocation List (CRL) of the CA